OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

  * NOMTRR    - do not use MTRR changes, was done in QSINIT for OS/2 boot.

- * VIEWMEM   - open memory editor before starting kernel (when it ready to launch).
+ * VIEWMEM   - open memory editor just before starting kernel (when it ready to launch).

+ * CALL=batch_file - call QSINIT batch file just before starting kernel.
+               "batch_file" must be a fully qualified path in QSINIT!
+               I.e. A:\BATCH.CMD (boot disk, possible on FAT boot only), or C:\dir1\batch.cmd (from mounted volume).
+               VIEWMEM (if specified) will be called after this batch file and then kernel will be launched.

  * PCISCAN_ALL=1 - scan all 256 PCI buses.
 By default QSINIT scan only number of buses, reported by PCI BIOS.
 This key can be really slooooow on old PCs (2 minutes on my PPro).

+ * DBCARD = bus.slot.func,port_index  or
+   DBCARD = vendor:device,[index,]port_index - query address of PCI COM port
+               (specified "i/o_port_index" in it) and use it as debug COM port.
+In addition, this command will enable device i/o if it turned off by BIOS or UEFI.

+               Optional "index" (1..x) can be used if your adaper mapped on multiple functions or you have two or more adapters with the same vendor:device ID.

+               port_index - index of connection port in the list of card address ranges.
+It looks like this (in PCI.EXE output):
+                   Address 0 is an I/O Port : 0000EC00h
+                   Address 1 is an I/O Port : 0000E880h
+                   Address 2 is an I/O Port : 0000E800h
+               But value is 1-based, not zero.

+               Example:
+                  we have NetMos 9710:9835 on 4.2.0:

+               DBCARD=9710:9835,3         <- port E800h
+               DBCARD=4.2.0,2             <- port E880h

    Also,  new section "[partition]" is available in OS2LDR.INI.
 It define a list  of partitions to boot and available to use from "Boot partition" menu in QSINIT.

-   OS2LDR.INI  can  be  shared  with  OS/4  loader, but it ignores uncknown sections, so this is not a problem.
+   OS2LDR.INI  can  be  shared  with  OS/4  loader, but it ignores unknown sections, so this is not a problem.
    Section format is very simple: